zopefoundation/ZEO/README.rst

 via configuration files.
 The ``runzeo`` script also accepts some command-line arguments for ad-hoc configurations, but there's an easier way to run an ad-hoc server described below.
-For more on configuraing a ZEO server see `Server configuration`_ below.
+For more on configuring a ZEO server see `Server configuration`_ below.

 Server quick-start/ad-hoc operation
 -----------------------------------